-Risk of REGENCY's Rapid Growth Through Acquisitions

-REGENCY has pursued extensive growth opportunities.
-This expansion has placed significant demands on its operational, administrative and financial resources.
-You can expect the continued growth of REGENCY's real estate portfolio, including growth by reason of the merger, to continue to place a significant strain on its resources.
-REGENCY's future performance depends in part on its ability to successfully attract and retain qualified management personnel to manage REGENCY's growth and operations.
+In addition, the acquisition of properties using borrowed funds increases Regency's ratio of total indebtedness to total assets at cost, although Regency has historically maintained a ratio of less than 50% in accordance with its internal policy.
+As of September 30, 1998, the ratio of Regency's total debt to total assets was 40.8%.
+You can expect the growth of Regency's real estate portfolio, including growth by reason of the merger, to continue to place a significant strain on Regency's operational, administrative and financial resources.
+Regency's future performance depends in part on its ability to successfully attract and retain qualified management personnel to manage Regency's growth and operations.
+Accordingly, Regency may not be able to maintain its historic rate of growth.